luketheobscure/guides/source/getting-started/quick-start.md

 {{outlet}}
 ```

-Notice that Ember detects the new file and automatically reloads the
+Ember detects the changed file and automatically reloads the
 page for you in the background.
 You should see that the welcome page
 has been replaced by "PeopleTracker".
 You also added an `{{outlet}}` to this page, which means that any nested route will be rendered in that place.